BestTimesToVisit.com Logo

 cultural

-Rent a vibrant hanbok (traditional Korean dress) and wander through the majestic grounds of Gyeongbokgung Palace.
-Not only is it a visually stunning experience, but wearing a hanbok grants you free entry and allows for incredible photo opportunities against the palace's grand architecture.
-Aim for a weekday morning to avoid the largest crowds.
+Rent a vibrant hanbok (traditional Korean attire) and stroll through the majestic grounds of Gyeongbokgung Palace.
+Not only is it a visually stunning experience, but wearing a hanbok grants you free admission to the palace.
+Capture unforgettable photos against the backdrop of ancient architecture, especially during the changing of the guard ceremony.

 food